MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/Set-up-global-intranet.md

 ---
 # Set up an intranet for your global organization

 If your organization has team members in multiple locations around the world, there are a couple of considerations to take into account when building your intranet.
 For example, some countries require user data to physically reside within that country.
-In this scenario, you can set up a multi-geo tenant.
+In this example, you can set up a multi-geo tenant.